 Financial aid awards: 4 steps before you sign

-Feeling the March Madness?
-For families with a high school senior, this is the month college acceptances start arriving in full force (congratulations!), and with them, financial aid notifications.
-It’s an exciting time, and—let’s face it—also a bit overwhelming as deadlines loom: Most colleges require a deposit by May 1.
-That means during March and into April, families need to do math calculations and make some smart—and sometimes tough—decisions about which school is the best fit.
+For families with a high school senior, this is the month college acceptances arrive in full force (congratulations!), and with them, financial aid offers.
+It’s an exciting time and—let’s face it—also a bit overwhelming as deadlines loom: Most colleges require a deposit by May 1.
+That means that during April, families need to do math calculations and make some smart—and sometimes tough—decisions about which school is the best fit.

-To help you interpret those financial aid awards (and take some of the stress out of the process), we’ve broken it down for you so you can better compare all your options and make informed choices.
-Before accepting financial aid award offers (and buying college stickers for the car), follow these steps.
+To help you interpret those financial aid offers (and take some of the stress out of the process), we’ve broken it down for you so you can better compare all your options and make informed choices.
+We want you to know more so you can borrow less.
+So before accepting financial aid offers (and buying college stickers for the car), follow these steps.

-The financial aid awards students receive from each school can vary widely, with different combinations of grants, scholarships, work-study, and other aid.
+The financial aid offers students receive from each school can vary widely, with different combinations of grants, scholarships, work-study, and other aid.
 Review each one carefully.
-VSAC has created a sample award letter to help you decode all the parts of your award.
-(Haven’t yet applied for financial aid?
-Do both the FAFSA and the Vermont state grant.
-Don’t miss out on getting money for college!)
+VSAC has created a sample financial aid notificaton to help you decode all the parts of your offer.

 Add up your total college costs—not just the tuition and fees, but room and board, transportation, books, and personal items throughout the year.
 This is the best way to get an accurate idea of what that school will cost.
-(If that info isn’t listed in your award, go online or call the financial aid office to ask for those figures.)
+(If the info isn’t listed in your offer, go online or call the financial aid office to ask for those figures.)

 Subtract your total in grants and scholarships.
-These are gift aid—funds you don’t have to repay.
-Also find out whether the grants and scholarships will be renewed each year, or if you’ll need to reapply.
-If you’ve received work-study (money you earn by working at a campus job), you may also be able to subtract those dollars from your costs, depending on how your school handles those awards.
+These are "gift aid"—funds you don’t have to repay.
+Clarify whether the grants and scholarships will be renewed each year, or if you’ll need to reapply.
+If you’ve received work-study (money you earn by working at a campus job), you may also be able to subtract those dollars from your costs, depending on how your school handles those funds.

 Calculate the remaining amount.
 That’s what you’ll need to pay for one year of college.
 Multiply this figure by the number of years needed for your degree.

-Do it: Make calculations easier.
-Use VSAC’s online spreadsheet tool to compare different award packages.
+You can do it: Make calculations easier.
+Use VSAC’s online spreadsheet tool to compare different offers.

-Do it: Plan to first accept free aid (scholarships and grants) and work-study.
+You can do it: Plan first to accept free aid (scholarships and grants) and work-study.
 Then stop!
 Don’t accept loans until you compare all your options.
-VSAC’s no-nonsense My Education Loans guide is a must-read primer for learning how to choose loans that best meet your family’s needs.
+VSAC’s no-nonsense My Education Loans (PDF) guide is a must-read primer for learning how to choose loans that best meet your family’s needs.

-Have questions about your financial aid award?
+Have questions about your financial aid offer?
 Contact the college’s financial aid office for specifics.
 Or contact VSAC—as Vermont’s nonprofit higher education resource for students, we’re here to answer your questions.
-Call us at 1-877-253-6485 for help Monday through Friday, 8:00 am–4:30 pm or schedule an appointment to talk with our financial aid counselors from 10:00 am–3:00 pm at our Resource Center in Winooski.
+To speak to a counselor, call us at 1-833-802-8722 (1-833-802-VSAC) for help Monday through Friday, 8:00 am–4:30 pm, or schedule an appointment to talk with a financial aid counselor from 10:00 am–3:00 pm at our Resource Center in Winooski.

-Do it: In the end, you’ll want to choose the school that will give you the best educational experience with the lowest debt.
+You can do it: In the end, you’ll want to choose the school that will give you the best educational experience with the lowest debt.
 Learning what you need to know—before you sign on the dotted line—will go a long way toward making the choice that’s best for you and your family.
-Visit www.vsac.org/decision for more on the financial aid process and making your college choice.
+Visit vsac.org/decision for more on the financial aid process and making your college choice.